Application Instructions

 - What is your definition of personal success?

-- How do you think the master’s program at Duke University will help you on the path to success as you define it?
+- How do you think the master’s program at Duke will help you on the path to success as you define it?

 Resume

 If you have a preferred format, please use it.
-If you don’t, you might find it helpful to view a couple of sample resumes below from current Duke students.
-Notice the kind of information they highlight.
-Generally, students with little experience should be able to get their resume down to a maximum of two pages.
+If you don’t, you might find it helpful to view sample resumes below from Duke students.
+Notice the kinds of information highlighted.

-The letters can be academic or professional.
+Letters can be academic or professional.
 If you’re still a student, at least one should be academic.
 If you’re a working professional, it’s fine for all to be professional.

-GRE Scores
+GRE Test Scores

 When sending scores to Duke, please indicate: